markd2/RandomLearning/ideas.md

 * Playdate C / Swift-embedded game
 * Overhaul [Borkle2](https://github.com/markd2/Borkle2) so it's more than just a mind-mapper, but more zettlekasten
+  - build in borkle, deploy to other places (apple2 reference, SUI reference, etc)
 * RideBuddy 2
 * Foster Threshold test
 * BP Visualizer (like that pre-32pocalypse one I really liked)